-- If you feel pain when you inject Orencia, placing an ice pack on the area of skin where you inject Orencia for a few minutes before and after the injection can help reduce this pain.
+- If you feel pain when you inject Orencia, placing an ice pack on the area of the skin where you inject Orencia for a few minutes before and after the injection can help reduce this pain.

 - Wash your hands then clean the injection site with an alcohol wipe and let the area dry.
 Take the needle cover off the syringe and hold the syringe between your thumb and first finger.
 Pinch up a fold of skin at the cleaned injection site and insert the needle into the fold of skin at a 45-degree angle.
 Slowly push the plunger down as far as it will go until the syringe is empty.
 Pull the needle out and the needle guard should cover the needle automatically.
 Throw the syringe away in an approved sharps container.

-- For the autoinjector, when you are ready to inject, twist off the orange needle cover, pinch up the skin and hold the autoinjector at a 90-degree angle to the cleaned injection site (straight up and down).
+- For the autoinjector, when you are ready to inject, twist off the orange needle cover, pinch up the skin, and hold the autoinjector at a 90-degree angle to the cleaned injection site (straight up and down).
 Make sure you can see the window.
 Press down and hold the pen firmly against your skin, you should hear a click when the injection starts.
 The window should turn solid blue and will take up to 15 seconds to complete.
 Lift the autoinjector from your skin and dispose of it in an approved sharps container.
 Do not rub the injection site.

 - Store Orencia in the refrigerator at 36°F to 46°F (2°C to 8°C).
-Orencia is considered stable for up to eight hours if left out of the refrigerator provided that it has been protected from light and at a temperature not exceeding 25°C. Do not put Orencia back in the refrigerator if it has been out of the refrigerator for more than a few minutes.
+Orencia is considered stable for up to six hours if left out of the refrigerator provided that it has been protected from light and at a temperature not exceeding 25°C. Do not put Orencia back in the refrigerator if it has been out of the refrigerator for more than a few minutes.
 Do not freeze Orencia.
 Protect Orencia from light.

-- Seek urgent medical attention if you experience shortness of breath, facial or throat tightness after administering Orencia.
-If you feel unwell, or experience other signs of infection, tell your doctor immediately.
+- Seek urgent medical attention if you experience shortness of breath, or facial or throat tightness after administering Orencia.
+If you feel unwell or experience other signs of infection, tell your doctor immediately.
 Also remember to tell your doctor about any other side effects that you may be experiencing, such as headaches, dizziness, or infections.

-- Orencia can increase your risk of developing an infection, or worsening infections you currently have.
+- Orencia can increase your risk of developing an infection or worsening the infections you currently have.
 Tell your doctor about any infection you currently have if you are starting Orencia.
 See your doctor immediately if you develop any signs of an infection, such as fever, shortness of breath, fatigue, burning when urinating, red or discharging sores on your body, cough, diarrhea, or stomach pain.